kusamanetwork/userguide/docs/try/validate.md

 > **Note:** Validators must resync their nodes in archive mode to avoid being slashed.
 You must first remove the database with `polkadot purge-chain` and then ensure that you run Polkadot with the `--pruning=archive` option.

+> **Note:** Sync will be much faster with the `--wasm-execution Compiled` flag.

 > **Note:** (New to the network)
-If you do not have a validator that was running on Kusama CC1, you can start to synchronize the chain by executing the following command:
+If you do not have a validator that was running on Kusama CC1 or CC2, you can start to synchronize the chain by executing the following command:

 ```bash
 ./target/release/polkadot --pruning=archive
 ```

-> **Note:** (For previous Kusama CC1 validator)
+> **Note:** (For previous Kusama CC1 and CC2 validator)
 Before synchronizing the chain data, you can copy your previous keystore to the new chain ID if you want to use your previous session keys.
-Otherwise, you are required to set new session keys.
+Otherwise, you are required to set new Session keys.
+However, we **strongly recommend** setting new Session keys once you are running on CC3.
+CC3 now has an additional, fifth Session key for the optional authority discovery feature.

 Start your Kusama node to create default datadir first.